Mental health support in Australia: where to begin

 No paperwork, no referral, just show up

 You don’t need a GP referral, Mental Health Care Plan, or any other documentation.
 Just turn up to your appointment.
+(Psychiatrists work the same way — no referral needed to be seen, only to claim the Medicare rebate.)

 -